mvince33/food-sales-predictions/README.md

 ### Business problem:

-Data was analyzed to see which outlets and
+Data was analyzed to see which outlets and products were generating the most sales.
+A machine learing model was constructed to predict the sales at an outlet based on aspects of the outlet and products sold.

 ### Data: